TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/haskell/index.md

         [] -> putStrLn "Usage: please provide a string" _  -> putStrLn $ capitalize inputStr
       _          -> putStrLn "Usage: please provide a string"

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Capitalize in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Amanda Eubanks
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 23:11:24.
-The solution was first committed on Oct 13 2019 17:52:43.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution